Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: System Model

-As shown in Eq.~\eqref{eq3}, the mutual information between the secret $X$ and the leakage trace $L$ is decided by the SNR of the received leakage signals.
-Hence, from the view of the traditional communication theory, mitigating the power of the side-channel attacks is equivalent to reducing the SNR of the leakage signals received by the attacker.
-In communication model, one way to achieve this SNR reduction is to inject random noise into the transmitted signal.
-As a result, the SNR of the signal received by the eavesdropper is decreased, which eventually degrades the eavesdropper's channel.
-This is the basis for jamming~\cite{Sen2000jam,sha2005jam}.
-Similarly, in side-channel attacks, it is also shown that injecting random noise on original leakage traces is a practical way to counter side-channel attacks~\cite{protect2000shamir,generic2011tim}.
+As shown in Eq.~\eqref{eq3}, the channel capacity is decided by the SNR of the received leakage signals.
+Hence, mitigating the {effectiveness} of the SCAs is equivalent to reducing the SNR of the leakage signals.
+In communication system, one effective way to reduce the SNR is to inject random noise into the transmitted signal, which therefore decreases the SNR of the signal received by the eavesdropper, and leads to the degrading of the eavesdropper's channel capacity.
+This technique is generally referred as \emph{jamming}~\cite{sha2005jam}, and has also been proven to be effective in combating SCAs~\cite{protect2000shamir,generic2011tim}.

-Fig.~\ref{fig:noise_generator} shows the system model of general embedded noise generator within the target computing system.
-The \emph{cryptographic engine} is the core part in the system.
-It performs the cryptographic operations, such as the AES engine in an IoT device.
-The noise sequence is independently and randomly generated from the \emph{noise generator}, which is then injected into the raw leakage trace that is emitted from the engine during the computation.
-As a result, the raw leakage trace and the random noise sequence are mixed together, which results in a "new" leakage trace that the attacker only can measure.
+Fig.~\ref{fig:noise_generator} shows the side-channel model after applying the jamming.
+The random noise sequence is independently and randomly generated from the \emph{noise generator}, which is then injected into the raw leakage trace $Y(X)$.
+As a result, the raw leakage trace and the random noise sequence are mixed together, which results in a ``new'' leakage trace that measured by attacker.
 Generally, the leakage traces superposed by the random noise can be expressed as: